FunnelKit

 Next, enter the URL of your WooCommerce store and the name of your stream.

-Set up your web stream for WooCommerce Google Analytics Integration
+Set up your web stream by entering the website url and enabling enhanced measurement for WooCommerce Google Analytics Integration

 Under Google Analytics, paste the Analytics ID.